MohamedKaram97/Online-Retail-Data-Analysis-using-Analytical-SQL/README.md

   <p><em>Average Purchase Value Per Customer</em></p>
 </div>

-> You can check the code from here &rarr; [Average Purchase Value Query](codes/AveragePurchaseValuePerCustomer.sql)
+> You can check the code from here &rarr;

 ---